Any-Property-Conditional Molecule Generation with Self-Criticism using Spanning Trees: Introduction

-\textbf{Self-criticism} Another critical issue is the synthesis time for molecules, which can take days, weeks, or even months.
-Thus, we cannot expect chemists to synthesize and measure the properties of all generated molecules.
-Ideally, we would need a way to filter the molecules we provide to chemists.
-Some properties can be verified through simulations, but this can be extremely slow, and not all properties can be simulated.
-Another option is to rely on external property predictor models, but training, validating, and managing multiple property predictors can be troublesome. \emph{What if the generative model could predict the properties of its own generated molecules?} This is the idea we propose here: we give the model the ability to predict properties and thus \emph{self-criticize} its own generated molecules, allowing it to automatically filter out those with undesirable properties.
+\textbf{Self-criticism.} A critical issue in molecule discovery is synthesis time, which can take weeks or months.
+To avoid extreme synthesis costs, we need to filter the molecules that we provide to chemists.
+Some properties can be verified through simulations, but this is slow, and not all properties can be simulated.
+Another option is to rely on external property predictor models, but training, validating, and managing multiple property predictors can be challenging.
+To address this issue, we propose giving the model the ability to predict properties and thus \emph{self-criticize} its own generated molecules, allowing it to filter out those with undesirable properties.
+Such self-criticism mechanisms are common in language models~\cite{madaan2024self}; however, they are not used in STGG.

-\textbf{Out-of-distribution properties} Additionally, we sometimes seek to generate novel molecules with properties that have never been observed before in order to expand the range of our molecular knowledge.
-These \emph{out-of-distribution properties} generally involve extreme range of values.
-Classifier-Free Guidance (CFG) \citep{ho2022classifier} is a technique to improve conditioning fidelity; we found CFG useful for in-distribution properties, but problematic for some out-of-distribution conditioning values, especially for extreme values, resulting in poor generative efficiency (\% of valid, unique, and novel molecules) and conditioning fidelity.
-Since guidance can still be beneficial to some extreme conditioning values, we propose a solution: \emph{random guidance} with best-of-$k$ self-filtering (described further below).
+\textbf{Out-of-distribution properties.} We often seek to generate novel molecules with out-of-distribution (OOD) properties to discover new structures.
+Classifier-Free Guidance (CFG) \citep{ho2022classifier} is a technique to improve conditioning fidelity; we found CFG useful for in-distribution properties, but problematic for some OOD conditioning values (especially extreme values), resulting in poor generated molecules.
+Since guidance can be beneficial to some conditioning values but not others, we propose \emph{random guidance} with best-of-$k$ self-filtering (described in Section~\ref{sec:randomguide}).

-In this work , we tackle any-property-conditional molecule generation with self-criticism using STGG.
-In doing so, we make the following contributions:

-\begin{enumerate} \item {\bf Mixed-data Property-Conditioning}: We use an MLP on standardized continuous features and embeddings on categorical features while randomly masking some properties during training, allowing conditional generation on any number of properties (0, 1, 2, or all) and the use of Classifier-Free Guidance (CFG) for improved performance.

-\item {\bf Improved Transformer Architecture}: We use Flash-Attention, no bias terms, RMSProp, rotary embeddings, the SwiGLU activation, and better hyperparameters.

-\item {\bf Improved Spanning-Tree}: We extend STGG to 1) allow compound structures with a new token and masking conditions, 2) prevent incomplete samples through special masking when there are too many opened branches, 3) prevent ring overflow, 4) randomize the order of the graph during training for better generalization, and 5) automatically calculate valency and adapt the token vocabulary based on the dataset.